 These conferences promote transatlantic understanding and strive to facilitate more effective policy coordination.
 The conferences have both taken a wide view of transatlantic relations and have focused on specific issues ranging from health care to NATO’s role to Russia and the global financial crisis.
 The participants look to create practical policy solutions to complex problems.

-The 2017 German-American Conference, “Finding Common Ground: Confronting Challenges and Setting Priorities for Europe and the United States,” will take place on May 16 and 17 in Berlin.
-More information to follow.
+“Finding Common Ground: Confronting Challenges and Setting Priorities for Europe and the United States”

 “Global Digital Economy: Business in the 21st Century”